 Energy-Efficient Renovation and Building Policy

-UKM prescribes energy-efficient renovation and building, mandating the adoption of sustainable construction practices that prioritize energy conservation and minimize environmental impact.
+UKM prescribes energy-efficient renovation and building, mandating the adoption of sustainable construction practices that prioritize energy conservation and minimise environmental impact.
 Through the integration of energy-efficient technologies, such as solar panels, LED lighting, and sustainable materials, UKM ensures that all infrastructure projects contribute to reduced carbon emissions and long-term cost savings.
 This policy reflects UKM commitment to environmental stewardship, aligning with national and global sustainability goals while fostering an eco-friendly, energy-conscious campus.

 The UKM Procurement Guidelines outlines procurement policies and procedures at UKM.
 It emphasizes transparency, accountability, and value for money in all procurement activities while ensuring compliance with various national regulations and internal guidelines.
 Key elements include: